-The Government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated this year (2014).
-At Kildwick these values are reinforced regularly and in the ways described below.
+The Government set out its definition of British values in the 2011 Prevent Strategy.
+At Kildwick, these values are reinforced regularly and in the ways described below.
 Evidence of the impact can be seen in all aspects of school life, including attitudes, behaviours and relationships.

 Kildwick CE Primary is a democratic school.
 Each year the children are involved in reviewing the school rules as well as discussing their class rules with their teachers and the rights associated with these.

 Children have many opportunities for their voices to be heard.
 We have a School Council which meets regularly to discuss key school issues.
 Two council members for each year group (Yrs1 – 6) are voted in by their classes.

 Children also have an opportunity to share their opinions through pupil interviews , pupil questionnaires and taking active roles though interview panels.